npizzolato/recipes/recipes/tamago-kake-gohan.md

 A very simple breakfast dish with featuring rice, eggs, and very little else.
 A nice, light, low-maintenance brakfast that comes together in just a few minutes.

 A recipe taken from J. Kenji Lopez-Alt.
-Original recipe at https://www.seriouseats.com/tamago-kake-gohan-egg-rice-tkg-recipe-breakfast.
-He also has a [YouTube video](https://www.youtube.com/watch?v=nrDLLhqUXdc).
+Original recipe at [https://www.seriouseats.com/tamago-kake-gohan-egg-rice-tkg-recipe-breakfast](https://www.seriouseats.com/tamago-kake-gohan-egg-rice-tkg-recipe-breakfast).

 ## Ingredients